NikolaiRojahn/ChoirDSL_Pages/docs/README.md

 # Last Christmas

 This is a choir focusing on christmas songs.
-The choir will be performing every Sunday.
+They will be performing every Sunday.

+            [Jörg  - SHORT -
+, Morten  - LONG -
+, Claus  - SHORT -
+, Nikolai  - LONG -
+]